-The Company maintains sufficient investments in cash and readily realisable securities to pay accounts payable and accrued expenses.
-At 31 January 2023, these investments were valued at £123,326,000 (31 January 2022: £132,107,000).
+The Company maintains sufficient investments in cash and readily realisable securities to pay expenses and finance future additional investments.
+At 31 January 2024, these investments were valued at £45,958,000 (31 January 2023: £123,326,000).
 The Directors consider that frequently traded AIM investments with a market capitalisation of greater than £200m represent readily realisable securities.
 The Company is a closed-end fund, assets do not need to be liquidated to meet redemptions, and sufficient liquidity is maintained to meet obligations as they fall due.

-19 Capital Management Policies and Procedures
+20 Capital Management Policies and Procedures